Online Booklet with Detailed Program

 In this talk, we discuss the approach to ensuring that a search-based AI system, specifically the Onboard Planner, would (1) achieve mission objectives; and critically (2) protect the rover, a multi-billion dollar one of a kind asset.
 We describe the “whole lifecycle” approach to developing trusted autonomy software for M2020, spanning: conception, design, analysis, prototyping, and testing.
 We then describe the incremental rollout and training to smooth the transition to operations with increased onboard autonomy.
 Next we discuss how the OBP software has performed.
 Finally we describe the even greater challenges of autonomy in future missions to hunt for life beyond Earth.

-Inaugral CPS-IoT Debate
+Inaugural CPS-IoT Debate

 Date: May 8, 2025, 9 am - 10 am